 Apart from showing and gaining respect, we learn humility if we are open to reason and ask appropriate questions.
-Author suggest asking ‘HOW’ rather than ‘WHY’.
+The author suggests asking ‘HOW’ rather than ‘WHY’.

-He claims that when people are asked ‘HOW’ like how their proposal works needs them to layout mechanism and while doing that, many realize their position may not be as strong as they like to think and become opens to alternative views with humility.
+He claims that when people are asked ‘HOW’ like how their proposal works needs them to layout mechanism and while doing that, many realize their position may not be as strong as they like to think and become open to alternative views with humility.

 4) Compromise –

-As both parties have opponents reason for their position and what they value most, it will be much easier to draw middle path.
-Though no compromise is perfect, yet in most cases well-reasoned compromise can be more constructive and good for all, who are affected by it.
+As both parties have a reason for their position and what they value most, it will be much easier to draw the middle path.
+Though no compromise is perfect, in most cases well-reasoned compromise can be more constructive and good for all, who are affected by it.

 PART II – How to Argue

-To understand what is not argument is good point to start understanding what argument is.
+What is not an argument is good to point to start understanding what argument is.

 What Argument is not –

-Author explains through Monty Python video what argument is not.
+The author explains through the Monty Python video what argument is not.
 It’s not abusing, physical or verbal fights, and denials.
 We can not simply deny someone’s claims without reasoning.

 What is Argument –

-Reason is required in all arguments, however which kind or kinds of reason is feature not a bug.
-Reasoning can be related to believe something after knowing facts that we didn’t believe before.
-It can be related to deciding to act accordingly.
+The reason is required in all arguments, however, which kind or kinds of the reason is a feature, not a bug.
+Reasoning can be related to believing something after knowing facts that we didn’t believe before.

-Here are couple of points one may consider about arguer to pursue any argument-
+Here are a couple of points one may consider about arguer to pursue any argument-

 - Is the arguer citing authority correctly?

 - Is the authority be trusted on subject?

 - Is the cited authority an expert on the subject?

 - Is there agreements on different experts on the subject?

 - What is the motives of the arguer?

 - Don’t simply declare what you believe.
 Give reason.

 - Ask questions or reason for others position.

 - Listen attentively with an open mind.

 - Understand what one values, which becomes clear from reason one gives.

 - Be critical of your own reasoning.
 Don’t think that you have all the answers.
 Be humble.